The short answer is yes.

 Health insurance for People with Allergies:

 There are an infinite number of things that can cause an allergic reaction, and everyone has a different weakness.
 A person that’s allergic to peanuts may have a higher tolerance towards pollen, and vice versa.
-Most insurance providers cover the costs incurred from treatment sought due to an allergic reaction.
+Most cover the costs incurred from treatment sought due to an allergic reaction.

 Let’s make no mistake – health insurance is for everyone.
 There are hundreds of plans out there.
 While most of the common insurance policies have a long list of exceptions, there are specialized policies that provide coverage for specific illnesses or treatments.
 There are even specific policies that cover expenses for AIDS / HIV+ patients.